A generalized Legendre duality relation and Gaussian saturation: Introduction

 The structure of the paper is as follows.
 In Section \ref{Section2}, we will prove Theorem \ref{t:MainIBL} regarding the symmetric inverse Brascamp--Lieb inequality.
 As a consequence of this symmetric inverse Brascamp--Lieb inequality, we will prove Theorem \ref{t:MainGaussianSaturation} in Section \ref{Section3}.
 Applications to convex geometry, information theory as well as optimal transportation theory will be given in Section \ref{Section4}.
-Section \ref{Section5} will be devoted to the analysis of the Gaussian constant in order to give the proof of the special case of Kolesnikov--Werner's conjecture.
+Section \ref{Section5} will be devoted to the analysis of the Gaussian constant in order to complete the proof of the special case of the conjecture of Kolesnikov--Werner.